prof-rossetti/version-control-tutorial/README.md

 ## Contributing

-See the [Contributor's Guide](docs/README.md) for more information ab out how to set up, run, and contribute to this repository.
+See the [Contributor's Guide](docs/README.md) for more information about how to set up, run, and contribute to this repository.

 ## License